robotology/icub-tests/README.md

 Please check the `icub-tests/example` folder for a template for developing tests for the iCub.

-#Running a single test case
+## Running a single test case

 As it is documented here ([*Running test case plug-ins using testrunner*](http://robotology.github.io/robot-testing/documentation/testrunner.html)) you can run a single test case or run it with the other tests using a test suite.
-For example:
+For example, to run a single test case:

 ```
     testrunner --verbose --test plugins/ExampleTest.so  --param "--name MyExampleTest"